axelayala1988/ace/docs/3.Events/events.1.intro.md

 }
 ```

+NOTE: you will have to also reference the ace library.

 ## Add test events
 Explore the jenkins ace library and add test start and stop events to the pipeline.
 You might have to add the tag match rules?